Teligent, Inc. to Present at the Raymond James Life Sciences and MedTech Conference on June 19th 2019

 BUENA, N.J., June 18, 2019 (GLOBE NEWSWIRE) -- Teligent, Inc. (NASDAQ: TLGT), a New Jersey based specialty generic pharmaceutical company, will be presenting at the Raymond James Life Sciences and MedTech Conference June 19, 2019.
 The Conference is taking place June 18th - June 19th, 2019 at the Lotte New York Palace, New York.

 Jason Grenfell-Gardner, Chief Executive Officer and Damian Finio, Chief Financial Officer of Teligent, Inc., will present on Wednesday June 19th at 1:50 p.m.
-PT.
+ET.

 The presentation will be webcast and accessible online via the investors section of the Company's website at www.teligent.com.
 A replay will be available for 30 days.